anil8120singh/coding/README.md

 # coding
-this is my git respository
+this is my git respository.
-author -anil singh
+Author -anil singh